St. Lawrence County residents warned about potential scams

-CANTON — Members of the elder St. Lawrence County community are being asked to be “hypervigilant” regarding a growth in reported scams during the COVID-19 pandemic.
+CANTON — Senior citizens in the St. Lawrence County community are being asked to be “hypervigilant” regarding a growth in reported scams during the COVID-19 pandemic.

 County Office for the Aging Director Andrea M. Montgomery told the Times that clients of her office have been reporting calls from people identifying themselves as being from the Internal Revenue Service or from the U.S. Social Security Administration seeking banking information.